Writing a Winning Press Release

 The simpler, clearer, and easier you can make your press releases to read, the more likely it is that they'll be picked up.

-You can read a sample press release from the ASPCA to see how sticking to the essentials makes an informative, readable press release.
+You can read sample press releases from the ASPCA to see how sticking to the essentials makes an informative, easy-to-digest press release for media and members of the public.

 We have lots more on this subject: